31131023374/analysis/discount-policies.md

  - Package to SO
  - Is Discountable to Product

-WTT

-- 3 types:
- - Package: using template
+WTT is using many discount policies to determine the discount percent for each Order lines of SO.
+These policies could be devided into 3 type:
+ - Package: using a template SO to apply when creating SO. this template is also determined the fixed order lines with quantity and discount.
  - Pre-signed contract: fixed percent for all order lines
  - Regular: using table of discount percent and SO total value